rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

 In our code, we first build a XML document from our XML response string, then use the `findtext()` method (provided by LXML) to retrieve the value of the code tag.
-Run this example, play around with it, and you’ll see that you can pull up any value you want from the XML document.
+Run this example, play around with it, and you'll see that you can pull up any value you want from the XML document.

 In my client code, the program flow looks something like: